Origins of U.S. Emergency Management

 Careers in Emergency Management

 Emergency management has had a long history in the United States and its importance will only continue to grow.
-The threat of future terrorist attacks, natural disasters related to global warming, and flu pandemics continue to create a high demand for professionals who are formally trained in emergency management.
-The online MPA with a specialization in Emergency Management offered by Anna Maria College prepares students for leadership positions at the management or director level.
+The threat of future terrorist attacks, natural disasters related to global warming, and flu pandemics continue to create a high demand for emergency management specialists who are formally trained in emergency management.
+The online MPA with a specialization in Emergency Management offered by Anna Maria College prepares students for disaster management jobs at the management or director level.

 Anna Maria College’s MPA with a specialization in Emergency Management has a long and distinguished history of its own as one of the oldest and well-established degrees of its kind in the country.
 Find out why so many of our students choose us to advance their careers in emergency management.
-Call us at 877-265-3201 to speak to an Admissions Advisor or request more information online.
+Call us at 877-265-3201 to speak to an admissions adviser or request more information online.